hamza1220/Portfolio-v2/public/info/works/dark-mode/writeup.md

 <h2 class="sub-heading"> IMPLEMENTATION </h2>
 <h3 style="color:#3C5CDE;"> Division of labor. </h3>

 The first thing that was needed was a color palette and a design guide, to ensure consistency.
 I therefore collaborated with the UX team to come up with a dark mode color palette that not only aligned with the company's main color scheme and but also ensured readibility.
-There were several SVGs, GIFs and PNGs that were hardcoded to be made for light mode; they all also needed to have dark mode versions.
+There were several SVGs, GIFs and PNGs that were hardcoded for light mode; they all also needed to have dark mode versions.

+> An interesting challenge was to know when we needed two seperate files for an image and when we could just use one file with some
+> custom dark mode css using Tailwind's `dark:` prefix.
+>
+> For the former option, the webpage would load both files everytime, which
+> is bad for performance.
+The latter option was extremely difficult to do with large, complex SVGs.

 A lot of attention to detail was required.
 For instance, the contrast ratios needed to be perfect for **every** element, such as buttons, hover states and dropdowns.
 Consider the hover states of the primary buttons below for instance: